alvinps/https_webserver/README.md

 # https_webserver
 A multi threaded web server using HTTP protocol
+# WEB SERVER
+# Alvin Poudel Sharma
+# UTA ID: 1001555230

 Written in:    Python 3
+Code Editor Used : Atom

+The following codes can be executed using any python interpreter through command line or command prompt.

 Description:
 This is a simple multi threaded web server that uses HTTP protocol to handle a